anneyoung27/rest_assured_framwork/README.md

 mvn clean install
 ```
 ## Reporting
-This framework supports integration with reporting tools like Extent Report to generate test reports.
+This framework supports integration with reporting tools like ExtentReports to generate test reports.
 Make sure to configure the desired reporting tool in your project.